chrriedel/MyDemoWebresource/readme.md

 ```sh
 code --install-extension
 ```
-and remove the .vscode folder from the root folder
+and remove the .vscode folder from the root folder after the script has finished

 ## Script Details